SimMarkt/MCTS_Q/README.md

 ## Overview

-**MCTS_Q** is written in Python and includes the DQN algorithm with prioritized experience replay and different time-series encoders.

- is written in Python and includes a data-driven process model of a real-world PtG plant.
-This section provides an in-depth explanation of the application and details the algorithms used, the data preprocessing, and the feature design.
+**MCTS_Q** is written in Python and includes a data-driven process model of a real-world PtG plant in **PtGEnv** (adapted from [1, 2]).
+This section gives an overview of the application and details the MCTS algorithm used.
+For more information about **PtGEnv**, please refer to [1, 2].

 ### Application

+The application details are also stated in [2] (https://github.com/SimMarkt/RL_PtG); for the sake of completeness, they are also included here.

-The PtG process typically begins with water electrolysis, where an electric current is used to split water (H<sub>2</sub>O) into hydrogen and oxygen (O<sub>2</sub>). **RL_PtG** assumes a proton exchange membrane (PEM) electrolyzer with a load-dependent efficiency modeled after a commercial system [2].
+The PtG process typically begins with water electrolysis, where an electric current is used to split water (H<sub>2</sub>O) into hydrogen and oxygen (O<sub>2</sub>). **MCTS_Q** assumes a proton exchange membrane (PEM) electrolyzer with a load-dependent efficiency modeled after a commercial system [2].
 The efficiency has been derived using experimental data and linear regression with nonlinear basis functions [3].

-In addition to PEM electrolysis, **RL_PtG** incorporates a chemical methanation unit that converts hydrogen and carbon dioxide (CO<sub>2</sub>) into methane.
+In addition to PEM electrolysis, **MCTS_Q** incorporates a chemical methanation unit that converts hydrogen and carbon dioxide (CO<sub>2</sub>) into methane.
 Since biogas contains a significant amount of CO₂ (up to 55%), this process utilizes biogas as a carbon source.
 To accurately model the methanation unit's process dynamics—which dominate the overall PtG system dynamics—the approach integrates a time-series process model based on experimental data from a real-world pilot plant.

 The experimental data captures plant behavior during startup, load changes, cooldown, and standby operations of the methanation unit.
 In standby mode, the reactor temperature is maintained at approximately 190°C to enable a rapid warm startup.
 The data-driven process model switches between different time-series datasets to simulate dynamic plant operations.
 This approach is both simple and highly accurate and provides that the plant operates consistently and predictably [3].